amanalok/amanalok/README.md

 I am also passionate about blogging my work and learnings.

 ### Education
 I obtained my Masters degree in Computer Science from **State University of New York at Buffalo** in Feb 2015.
-Further, I completed my Bachelors in Information Technology from **Jaypee Institue of Information Technology** in 2011
+Before that, I had completed my Bachelors in Information Technology from **Jaypee Institue of Information Technology** in 2011

 ### Relevant Links